ConorWilliams/ballot/README.md

 ## Running the ballot

 First up you're your going to need a csv file containing everyone's room preferences see `example/example.csv` to get an idea of the expected format.
-Now compile the program and run the ballot like:
+Now compile the program, navigate to `example/` and run the ballot like:

  `../build/ballot run example.csv`